Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 33.	mqtt.willtopic_len: Length of the MQTT Will Topic.

 34.	target: The target, which is the type of attack in this case.
-The types of attack in the dataset are: legitimate, dos, bruteforce, malformed, slowite.
+The types of attack in the dataset are: legitimate, dos, bruteforce, malformed, slowite, flood.

 50% of the values are legitimate, which means the network is not undergoing an attack and is legitimate.
 39% of the values are dos, indicating denial of service type of attack.